About This Course

-This course is concerned with Early Irish language and literature in the period from 600AD to 1200AD, and focuses on the study of language, grammar, texts, and their historical and literary contexts.
-Students are encouraged to develop their skills in close reading of sources, and in close analysis of the medieval Irish language.
+Our MA in Early & Medieval Irish is concerned with Early Irish language and literature in the period from 600AD to 1200AD and focuses on the study of language, grammar, texts, and their historical and literary contexts.
+Our students are encouraged to develop their skills in close reading of sources, and in close analysis of the medieval Irish language.
 You will also have the opportunity to study medieval Welsh and Latin, and to take advanced courses in literary studies, palaeography, and textual editing.
 Provision has been made for supervised independent research to allow you to broaden and deepen your scholarly interests, while a 20,000-word thesis gives scope to postgraduates to complete a significant piece of work in a specific area of interest.

 - CC6003 Early Irish Texts (10 credits)